programmfabrik/easydb-documentation/en/webfrontend/datamanagement/lists/importfiles/importfiles.md

 # Import files

-There is no 'File importer', however the [CSV Importer](../csvimport/csvimport.html) and the [JSON Importer](../jsonimport/jsonimport.html) are capable to import files, and both share some configuration.
+Web browsers do not support direct access to files on your computer, which is why files for the [CSV Importer](../csvimport/csvimport.html) and the [JSON Importer](../jsonimport/jsonimport.html) must always be provided via a web server.

+One way to work around this restriction is to use an extension for the Google Chrome browser.
+This allows you to set up a web server on your computer and access your files with just a few clicks.

+The CSV and JSON importer get access to your network drives and local hard disks via the web server.

 ### Configuration